WO0O0O/Monita/README.md

 ## 🔍 Overview

-**UpMon** is a lightweight, modern website uptime monitoring solution that helps you keep track of your web services' availability and performance.
+**Monita** is a lightweight, modern website uptime monitoring solution that helps you keep track of your web services' availability and performance.
 With real-time monitoring, intuitive dashboards, and detailed analytics, you'll never be caught off guard by website downtime again.

 ## ✨ Key Features